EthanHaller/VAPS-Regression-Clustering/README.md

 # Addressing SOL Pass Rates in Virginia

 This project explores SOL (Standards of Learning) pass rates in Virginia using machine learning techniques such as regression and clustering.
-It includes an IPython notebook file and a final report prepared for a machine learning class at college.
+It includes a Jupyter Notebook file and a final report prepared for a machine learning class at college.

 ## Overview